gakonst/ethers-rs/README.md

-If you make a Pull Request, do not forget to add your changes in the [CHANGELOG](CHANGELOG.md) and ensure your code if properly formatted with `cargo +nightly fmt` and clippy is happy `cargo clippy`, you can even try to let clippy fix simple issues itself: `cargo +nightly clippy --fix -Z unstable-options`.
+If you make a Pull Request, do not forget to add your changes in the [CHANGELOG](CHANGELOG.md) and ensure your code if properly formatted with `cargo +nightly fmt` and clippy is happy `cargo clippy`, you can even try to let clippy fix simple issues itself: `cargo +nightly clippy --fix -Z unstable-options`

 ## Related Projects